mohitbgupta-tcw/quantkit/README.md

 ```shell
 > conda activate quantkit
 ```
+- Select python Interpreter: Press CTRL+SHIFT+P on your keyboard.
+A window will open from the top.
+Type Python: Select Interpreter and click it.
+Choose your conda quantkit environment.
 - Head to the gitlab folder of [quantkit](https://gitlab.com/tcw-group/quant-research/quantkit) and clone the repo: Clone > Clone with HTTPS > Copy URL
 - In a terminal in VSC, type the following command:
 ```shell